-If you want to buy just one roasting pan in your life, this is the one.
+If you want to buy just one roasting pan from Amazon in your life, this is the one.

 Keep in mind that you do not want to put oil or any other nonstick coating on the pan.
 The reason for this is the oil will cook the peppers, that is not what we want, we only want them dried out.

 Wish your oven was a little cleaner?
 Here’s the best oven cleaners.